hamish-milne/OHDL/Spec.md

 print("This is a dollar sign: $$");    // This is a dollar sign: $
 ```

-Data concatenated with ‘+’ is evaluated once and saved as a string.
+Data concatenated with `+` is evaluated once and saved as a string.
 Strings with embedded values, as shown above, are evaluated each time as necessary.

 ## TYPE
-A type name, generally used in templated classes, but can also be compared for equality with `==` and `!=`, or for inheritance with `->`.
+A type name, generally used in templated classes, but can also be compared for equality with `==` and `!=`, or for inheritance with `is`.

 ```
 module Example0 { }